EndPointCorp/end-point-blog/2022/04/14/visualizing-data-with-pairplot-using-matplotlib.html.md

 ![Seaborn pairplot](/blog/2022/04/14/pairplot_3_0.png)
 Figure 1: Seaborn pairplot

 Using a pair-plot we aim to visualize the correlation of each feature pair in a dataset against the class distribution.
 The diagonal of the pairplot is different than the other pairwise plots as you see in Figure 1.
 That is because the diagonal plots are rendering for the same feature pairs.
 So we wouldn't need to plot the correlation of the feature in the diagonal.
 Instead we can just plot the class distribution for that pair using one kind of plot type.
 The different feature pair plots are usually kind of scatter plot or sometimes can be heatmaps so that the class distribution makes sense in terms of correlation.
-Also the the plot type of diagonal can be chosen among the mostly used kind of plots such as histogram, KDE (kernel density estimate) which essentially plots the density distribution of the classes.
+Also the plot type of diagonal can be chosen among the mostly used kind of plots such as histogram, KDE (kernel density estimate) which essentially plots the density distribution of the classes.

 Since `pair-plot` visually gives an idea of correlation of each feature pair, it helps us to understand and quickly analyse the `correlation matrix` (Pearson) of the dataset as well.

 ## Custom Pair-Plot using Matplotlib

 Since `matplotlib` is a relatively primitive and doesn't provide ready to use pair-plot function we can do it ourselves in a similar way `seaborn` does.
 You normally won't necessarily create such home-made functions if they are already available in modules like `seaborn`.
 But you'd want to implement your visualization methods in a custom way would give you a chance to know what you plot and may be sometimes in a very different than the existing ones.
-But I am not going to introduce an exceptional case here but creating our pair-plot grid using `matplotlib`.
+I am not going to introduce an exceptional case here but creating our pair-plot grid using `matplotlib`.

 ### Plot Grid Area